MOTTechnologies/M.O.T-Tuning-software/README.md

 M.O.T-Tuning-software
 =====================

-A tuning soluition for Hyundai
+A tuning soluition for the  Hyundai Veloster Turbo

 The pouporse for this project is to have a tuning soluition for the veloster turbo.
+This is an "opensource project" for the VT community to use freely